Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 **4. How CopyOnWriteArrayList not thorw concurrentModificationException?**

-		In CopyOnWriteArrayList cursor is maintained on snapshot(it is copy of original CopyOnWriteArrayList), rather than on list as in case of ArrayList
+		In CopyOnWriteArrayList cursor is maintained on snapshot(it is copy of original CopyOnWriteArrayList), rather than on list itslef as in case of ArrayList
 		Because when list.iterator() is called, a variable called snapshot is created which is copy of list (not the original list).
 		Hence, iteration does not care about structural modifications made to list.